JongseokYu/SKKU-P-SAT/README.md

 # SKKU-P-SAT
-Sungkyunkwan University Statistical Analytixs Club P-SAT 29th
+Sungkyunkwan University Statistical Analytics Club P-SAT 29th

 as a team member of Linear Algebra in 2022-1st semester,